zeek/zeek-docs/doc/scripts/base/bif/plugins/Zeek_RFB.events.bif.zeek.rst

    :param c: The connection record for the underlying transport-layer session/flow.

-   :param result: whether or not authentication was succesful
+   :param result: whether or not authentication was successful

 .. zeek:id:: rfb_authentication_type
    :source-code: base/protocols/rfb/main.zeek 131 136